Green-Phys/green-mbtools/README.md

 -----------
 * Compile Nevanlinna C++ module during the setup.py installation.
 Right now this module sits wherever the `mbanalysis` repo is cloned.
 * Add test functions
+* Problems with `example/quasiparticle.py`: First, it needs `nevan_sigma`, which needs to be added to the repository.
+Second, there is